Free standard delivery on all orders over $55

 Choose how to deploy your forces.

-The best line of attack to combat noise and buffeting is to negate the problem at its source… The shield’s edge and that is exactly where these low-profile motorcycle wind deflectors mount.
-Slip on airLift™ edging to the edge of the shield to stop helmet buffeting and smooth the air pocket.
+The best line of attack to combat noise and buffeting is to negate the problem at its source… The shield’s edge is precisely where these low-profile motorcycle wind deflectors mount.
+Slip-on airLift™ edging to the edge of the shield to stop helmet buffeting and smooth the air pocket.
 The airLift™ trim uses a peel-n-stick strip to attach to almost any surface.

-Trim is often used along body panels’ edges.
+Trim is often used along the trailing edges of body panels.
 This helps heat to escape.
-It is also used along air deflectors’ edges for more boost and comfort.
+It is also used along the edges of air deflectors for added boost and comfort.
 Trim is also used on the frame of boat windshields to reduce buffeting and wind noise for the crew.

-Review these products to learn more and read the FAQs and what our customers say.
-Let’s send those fun stealing gremlins on their way and end the war.
+Review these products to learn more, read the FAQs, and see what our customers have to say.
+Let’s send those fun-stealing gremlins on their way and end the war.

 lose the noise